 Haynes was appointed Field Secretary of the Vermont Missionary Society in 1809.
 In 1818, after his dismissal from Rutland, he began three years of service as pastor of the Congregational church in Manchester, Vermont.
 He served his final eleven years at the Congregational church in South Granville, New York.

-Rev. Lemuel Haynes passed away at the age of 80 on September 28.
-1833.
-In 1967 his home in South Granville, New York was historically restored and is now a museum.
+Rev. Lemuel Haynes passed away at the age of 80 on September 28th, 1833.
+In 1975 his home in South Granville, New York was designated a National Historic Landmark.
+As of 2009 the home is a private residence.